Teleport Agent Architecture | Teleport

 - Windows desktops

-Client tools authenticate to Teleport agent by presenting certificates signed by a Teleport certificate authority, forwarding traffic to the agent through an SSH reverse tunnel established between the Teleport Proxy Service and the agent.
-Clients need to retrieve a certificate, then connect to an infrastructure resource through the agent.
+Client tools authenticate to Teleport Agents by presenting certificates signed by a Teleport certificate authority, forwarding traffic to the Agent through an SSH reverse tunnel established between the Teleport Proxy Service and the Agent.
+Clients need to retrieve a certificate, then connect to an infrastructure resource through the Agent.

 Credentials for Teleport clients